Openfly: A comprehensive platform for aerial vision-language navigation: Experiments

 \subsection{Evaluation Metrics}

 Four standard metrics in VLN tasks are adopted to evaluate different methods, \emph{i.e.,} navigation error (NE), success rate (SR), oracle success rate (OSR), and success weighted by path length (SPL).
 NE measures the average deviation between the UAV's final stopping point and the ground-truth destination.
-SR calculates the proportion of successful tasks, where a task is considered successful if the UAV stops within 20 m of the target~\cite{aerialVLN}.
+SR calculates the proportion of successful tasks, where a task is considered successful if the UAV stops within 20 m of the target~\citep{aerialVLN}.
+Each environment provides corresponding point clouds that enable collision checking.
+If a collision occurs, the task is counted as a failure.
 In OSR, if any point on the trajectory is within 20 m of the target, the task can be considered successful.
 SPL calculates the success rate weighted by the ratio of the ground-truth path length to the actually-executed path length.